 This is a review of the show's run in 2014.
-'Hetty Feather' is back, on the West End in August 2015.
+'Hetty Feather' is back for a limited run at artsdepot in December 2015.

 In the first few moments of this play, protagonist Hetty Feather acrobatically flips over on to an aerial hoop to dangle mid-air.
 It’s a spellbinding start to a magical show for kids.